Tartu, Estonia

 When we asked people living in Tartu what life is like and how people spend their time, they said:

 "Tartu is a great destination for expats and digital nomads looking for a unique and exciting place to live.
 The city is known for its vibrant culture, beautiful architecture, and friendly locals.
 Expats and digital nomads can enjoy a variety of activities, from exploring the city's many museums and galleries to taking part in the city's lively nightlife.
 Tartu also offers a wide range of accommodation options, from modern apartments to traditional wooden houses.
 The cost of living is relatively low, making it an attractive option for those looking to save money.
 Tartu is also well-connected to the rest of Europe, making it easy to travel to other countries.
-All in all, Tartu is an ideal destination for expats and digital nomads looking for a unique and exciting place to call home," remarked one expat living in Tartu, Estonia.
+All in all, Tartu is an ideal destination for expats and digital nomads looking for a unique and exciting place to call home," explained one expat living in Tartu, Estonia.

 What do expats in Tartu appreciate most about the local culture?